JustinAgnr/NLP---Courrier-Aguenier/README.md

-# NLP - Political tweet classification
+# NLP - Classificatin of US senator tweets

 ##  For the Machine Learning for Natural Language Processing 2022 course